Table of Contents

 Not to be confused with ox-eye daisy!
 Sunflowers are grown ornamentally around here by many.
 A drive down the 503 and other nearby highways in September should be full of sunflower spotting.
 They like rich soil, a full sun spot – and plant them as early as possible up here if you want them to go to seed!

 Besides woodland sunflowers, false sunflowers/smooth Oxeye (heliopsis helianthoides) is a native substitute, looks wise.
 Cup plant is another one.
 But I doubt you’ll find anyone adamantly against the usual sunflowers either; they are annuals and aren’t going to aggressively escape the garden.
 Haliburton Flora noted 2 – and I have noted 0 escaped onto the roadside.
-The blue jays will love you…!
+The blue jays and bunnies will love you…!

 And the Usual Cautions: